1,4-Cineole

 Acrylic Acid Modified Rosin

-Acrylic Acid Modified Rosin (AAMR) is a derivative from additive reaction of gum rosin with acrylic acid.
-Generally, acrylic acid modified rosin has better adhesion, increased solubility, and enhanced flexibility and stability than gum rosin.
+Acrylic Acid Modified Rosin (AAMR) is created through the reaction of gum rosin with acrylic acid.
+Typically, AAMR offers improved adhesion, greater solubility, and enhanced flexibility and stability compared to gum rosin.

 Alcohol Soluble Rosin Resin